arrow arrow arrow arrow

 bullet Noted events in his life were:

-• Background Information.
-686
+• Background Information: 686

 Kinderton was the ancient seat and name of the barony which was given by Hugh Lupus to his kinsman, Gilbert de Venables.
 This barony is stated to have included upwards of seven and thirty townships, which are enumerated in the Harl.
 MSS.
 No. 1967, fol.
-104.- The celebrated family of Venables produced a race of warriors: Sir Roger Venables fought on the side of henry III during the barons' war; his son, Sir Wirlliam, distinguished himself in the war of Edward I; Sir Hugh, grandson of Sir William, was a commander under the Black Prince; Sir Hugh's grandson and name-sake was constable of Cheshire, and acquired great renown in the wars against the Scots; his son, Sir Richard, was slain at the battle of Shrewbury, on the side of Mortimer; Sir Hugh Venables, great grandson of Sir Richard, was slain at Blore-heath in 1459; dying without male issue, the manor and barony of Kinderton passed to his aunts and co-heiresses, who married into the families of Bostock and Cotton.
+104.- The celebrated family of Venables produced a race of warriors: Sir Roger Venables fought on the side of Henry III during the barons' war; his son, Sir William, distinguished himself in the war of Edward I; Sir Hugh, grandson of Sir William, was a commander under the Black Prince; Sir Hugh's grandson and name-sake was constable of Cheshire, and acquired great renown in the wars against the Scots; his son, Sir Richard, was slain at the battle of Shrewbury, on the side of Mortimer; Sir Hugh Venables, great grandson of Sir Richard, was slain at Blore-heath in 1459; dying without male issue, the manor and barony of Kinderton passed to his aunts and co-heiresses, who married into the families of Bostock and Cotton.
 Sir Thomas Venables, the heir male of this ancient family, became repossessed of the barony, partly by marriage of his father with a co-heiress of the Cottons, and party by agreement, after long litigation, with the Bostocks.
 The manor and barony continued with his descendants, who were called barons of Kinderton, until the death of Peter Venables, the last baron of Kinderton, in 1679.

 ~History of the City of Chester, from Its Foundation to the Present Time, pg.
 119

-• Domesday Book.
-214
+• Domesday Book: 214

-Gilbert de VENABLES (Venator, Veneur, Hunter,) was from Venables, Evreux in Normandy in the barony of Le Veneurs, so named because they were hereditary huntsmen to the Dukes of Normandy.
+Gilbert de Venables (Venator, Veneur, Hunter,) was from Venables, Evreux in Normandy in the barony of Le Veneurs, so named because they were hereditary huntsmen to the Dukes of Normandy.
 Gilbert was a palatine Baron to Hugh Lupus, and held the barony of Kinderton in Cheshire.
 Many lines and surnames were descended, including the Butlers of Chester.
 Richard was also palatine Baron of Hugh Lupus, and became Barons of Warrington.
 Another brother, Raoul, was baron of Chester, held in capite, and ancestor of the Grosvenors, Dukes of Westminster, Earls of Wilton and Lords of Elbury.
 The Hunter family moved north into Scotland where William Venator witnessed a charter by Earl David, later King David in 1124 and this family generally assumed the surname of Hunter.
 Venables became a prominent Cheshire and Lancashire surname, but Hunter had already achieved a large foothold in Cheshire before the move north with the Domesday Book showing Gilbert Hunter holding Brereton, Davenport, Kinderton and Witton (Northwich suburb) and Ralph Hunter holding Stapleford in Cheshire and Soughton in Wales.

-• Background Information.
-685
+• Background Information: 685

-The Venables derive their descent from Eudo, or Eules, the second of that name, earl of Blois, Byre and Charttes, who was slain in 1037 by Gozeled, duke of Lorraine, whose territory he had invaded.
+The Venables derive their descent from Eudo, or Eules, the second of that name, earl of Blois, Byre and Charttes, who was slain in 1037 by Gozeled, Duke of Lorraine, whose territory he had invaded.
 He left issue Theobald, eldest son, Gilbert of le Galliard, the younger son, and Alexia, a daughter.

 Theobald succeeded to the honours and possessions of his father, but, losing Tours to Geoffrey Martell, he died of grief in 1047.
 His son, Stephen, subsequently recovered Tours; and his grandson, Stephen was king of England.